 It will be utterly biodegradable if the soap is made without perfumes, emulsifiers, or synthetic emulsifiers.

 How long does a solid dish soap last?

-Depending on how often you do the dishes, or if you have a dishwasher, it is supposed to last about three months.
+It is supposed to last about three months, depending on how often you do the dishes or if you have a dishwasher.
 Remember always to keep the soap as dry as possible.